webmat/memory_dump/README.markdown

 Usage
 ===

+After requiring memory_dump, insert the following line anywhere in your code:

     dump{}

-Will give you a nested Hash containing most variables accessible from where you called it, as well as a few other interesting tidbits:
+This will give you a nested Hash containing most variables accessible from where you called it, as well as a few other interesting tidbits:

     {:instance_variables=>{"@instance_variable"=>"instance var's value"},